Aubrey Davis Park Trail Safety Improvements Project

 As the City develops its first Climate Action Plan this year in parallel to this trail design, consistency in messaging is key.
 We cannot achieve climate change goals without embracing the need to greatly improve our biking infrastructure.
 It is critical to embrace the reality of the E-bike movement now and in the future.
 Citizen safety is the City's paramount responsibility and Mercer Island is way behind surrounding municipalities in planning for and implementing safe bike transportation corridors.
 Let's implement our planned vision and make the trail safer!

-Kate A about 2 years ago
+Kate A almost 3 years ago

 The bike trails through the park are one of our gems on the island.
 Literally one of the few places where you don't have to ride on the street and take your chances.
 Safety on the trails could and should be improved -- a smart place to invest.
 Our goal should be to make the trails safe for all and continue to show our island in the best possible light.

-DanKerns over 2 years ago
+DanKerns almost 3 years ago

 As a walker, jogger and cyclist, I support a mixed-use trail to be enjoyed by walkers, joggers, cyclist and skaters.
 In order for a multi-modal trail to be safe it needs to be widened and marked with a dividing line to accommodate and to feel safe by all users.
 Additionally, a maximum speed limit should be posted and enforced, and proper signage should be posted.

-joncina over 2 years ago
+joncina almost 3 years ago

 My understanding is that there is a group of people who don't support widening the bike/pedestrian path thru Aubrey Davis park.
 In fact, they would prefer that bikes don't use the park at all.